 Interestingly, the Gen II ‘mon has also featured as the mascot for three separate Pokemon titles: Pokemon Silver on the Gameboy Advance, the Pokemon SoulSilver remake on Nintendo DS, and the cult classic Pokemon XD: Gale of Darkness on the Gamecube.

 As far as character design goes, Suicune has got it in the bag.
 Its purple mane resembles the aurora borealis, while two streamer tails add to its cool factor.
 It represents the downpour that occurred after the burning of the Brass Tower, a piece of lore that also rebirthed Raikou and Entei.

-- Read More: Top 7 most expensive Pokemon Trading Cards
+- Read More: Most expensive Pokemon Trading Cards